 The Doula, in present day terms, ensures that the birthing woman and her family have the continuity of care and loving encouragement which greatly assists in a positive experience of childbirth.

-Doulas have evolved alongside the modern day choice of father’s being present at birth, to provide great information and support for partners and offer practical tips and words of wisdom for Dad’s-to-be; helping them to experience a sense of true participation and an understanding of birth, and to empower them in their ability to support their woman through this life changing journey.
+Doulas have evolved alongside the modern day choice of partners being present at birth, to provide great information and support for partners and offer practical tips and words of wisdom for helping them to experience a sense of true participation through an understanding of birth, and to empower them in their ability to offer best support through this life changing journey.

-Doulas are there to support the whole unit when appropriate, Mother and Father and siblings too.
+Doulas are there to support the whole family when appropriate, even siblings.
 We do not attempt to mirror the role of any other supporter, but to empower all towards a truly positive outcome.

 The memory of birthing is one which stays, in close focus, forever.
 Those who are privileged and intrepid enough to walk within this realm, with woman, will learn much in an ever unfolding journey of learning, highs and lows, moments of grace, missed night’s sleep, tears of joy and sometimes of frustration!

 However, our Courses provide much information on the shapes and sounds of labour, the physiology of birth, the interplay of hormones and how we can help protect nature’s intricate and perfect rhythm.
-We look at Natural pain relief as well as the various medical models within the National Health system and we focus on the many tried and tested ways in which to be of best assistance within the role of Doula.
+We look at natural comfort measures, as well as the various medical models and we focus on the many tried and tested ways in which to be of best assistance within the role of Doula.